Methodist Wedding Traditions: Sacred Promises and Joyful Celebrations

 Revolutionary Ideas Coming to Methodist Weddings Near You:

-• Service projects as bachelor/bachelorette parties (building houses > breaking livers)
+- Service projects as bachelor/bachelorette parties (building houses over breaking livers)

 One couple had their entire wedding party spend the morning at a soup kitchen, serving breakfast in their formal wear.
 The photos of the bride ladling oatmeal in her dress went viral.
 “We wanted to start our marriage by serving others,” she explained.
 “Plus, it prevented pre-wedding jitters.
 Hard to be nervous about flowers when you’re feeding hungry kids.”